 As versatile as it is intelligent, the MSA FieldServer product suite is compatible with a wide range of factory automation communication protocols, including Modbus, EtherNet/IP & DNP 3.0.
 From an architectural perspective, FieldServer is an advanced connectivity solution to programmable logic controllers (PLC’s), including those from Emerson and Rockwell.

-Building and plant system analytics data, diagnostics and updates can be implemented quickly and reliably via the SMC Cloud or the third-party cloud of the customer’s choice.
+Building and plant system analytics data, diagnostics and updates can be implemented quickly and reliably via the MSA Grid or the third-party cloud of the customer’s choice.
 For example, if unusually high temperatures require extra building or factory floor cooling, thermostat changes can be uploaded automatically via secure VPN lines to manage the HVAC system.
 If unforeseen product demand requires weekend overtime, the building security, lighting control and HVAC systems can be adjusted remotely via mobile applications on phones or tablets.

 In a world of on-demand expectations, FieldServer is delivering building and factory analytical data 24-x-7 around the globe.
 Such data supports equipment preventative maintenance programs and systems that alert building and plant managers to points of required standard equipment maintenance or alert them to unexpected conditions that require back-up equipment to be turned on temporarily while maintenance crews go to work.